drone/docs/content/usage/overview.md

       - POSTGRES_PASSWORD=mysecretpassword
 ```

-# Deployments
+# Plugins

-Drone supports a large number of publish and deployment capabilities through external plugins.
-Plugins are Docker containers that are automatically downloaded, attach to your build, and automatically execute publish or deployment tasks.
+Drone supports a publish, deployment and notification capabilities through external plugins.
+Plugins are Docker containers that are automatically downloaded, attach to your build, and perform a specific task.

 Example Yaml configuration triggers a Heroku deployment: